hannahhoainguyen/Bootleg-Amazon/README.md

 ### Logging Out
 The front page also contains a "log out" button, which allows the users to log out.
 This clears the `$_SESSION` variable, so that the user is no longer held in memory.

+### Where's the code?
+Code that runs our site can be found in the following files (which can be seen in the URLs when using the site).
+These are mostly listed in order of importance (there are a number of "helper" files that work in conjunction with functions in the class).
+- BootlegZon.php (the file with our one class, BootlegZon)
+- StoreFront.php
+- Cart.php
+- Checkout.php
+- style.css
+- SimpleLogin.php
+- CheckLogin.php
+- SimpleSignUp.php
+- SignUpClose.php
+- BadUserPassword.php